All Conditions & Treatments

 Can I walk up and down my stairs after my knee surgery?

-You will be instructed on how to go up and down stairs at the surgery center before you leave that day.
-Most patients have no problems with stairs.
-We do ask that you keep it to a minimum until the home therapist arrives to further instruct you.
+Yes, you will be instructed on how to go up and down stairs at the surgery center before you leave that day.

 When can I have sex again after outpatient knee replacement?